 Question: Amazon changed their UPC / EAN Requirements in 2016, will your UPC codes still work for Amazon?

 Answer: Yes, our UPC codes still work for Amazon.
 Our UPC codes are specifically optimized for Amazon and we take several additional steps to ensure that your UPC codes have a higher acceptance rate than that of other UPC code sellers.
+If you are an Amazon seller you need to spend the time to read our entire article on Amazon UPC Codes.

 Question: How fast can I get my upc/barcodes after purchasing them?